 12. Summer Sores (Habronemiasis)

-Summer sores, or habronemiasis, turn warm, sunny days into a bit of a nuisance for horses.
+Summer sores, or habronemiasis, can turn warm, sunny days into a nuisance for horses.
 Caused by a parasitic worm but manifesting on the skin, these sores can be a real headache.

 Here’s a straightforward look at causes, signs, prevention, and treatment.